JulianNF/hugo-joolian/content/about/_index.md

 **Since completing the freeCodeCamp Full Stack Web Development Certification this May, I'm on the hunt for work.**

 If you’d like to get in touch (mentors, internships, jobs, fun projects, volunteering opportunities) or simply want to follow me, don’t hesitate to do so.

-I bring a background in Marketing, Strategy and Finance to the table, as well as experience teaching and living and working on four continents.
-I'm fluent in English, French, and Spanish and dabble in Portuguese, Italian, and Japanese.
-If the need should ever arise, I can weld (TIG, MIG), wrench, do woodwork, and I understand basic electronics.
+I bring a background in Marketing, Strategy and Finance to the table, and have worked primarily in fundraising, communications, strategy, capacity-building, and teaching.
+I've lived and worked on four continents and am fully fluent in English, French, and Spanish and can can survive in Portuguese, Italian, and Japanese.
+If the need should ever arise for a project, I can weld (TIG, MIG), wrench, do woodwork, and I understand basic electronics.

 #### Education

 * freeCodeCamp - Full Stack Web Developer Certification
 * McGill University - Triple concentration in Marketing, Finance, and Strategy
-* Université Jean-Moulin Lyon III - Semester focused on European Business Realities
+* Université Jean-Moulin Lyon III - Semester focused on the European Business Realities Masters courses